All Episodes

 Do you know?

-Found this out recently.
+found this out recently.

 Do you know towels are supposed to bend?

-And thinking it's kind of narcissistic, frankly, to think that you have to find value in something in order for it to be valuable to others.
+And thinking, it's kind of narcissistic, frankly, to think that you have to find value in something in order for it to be valuable to others.

-And people, people, I mean, they collect first editions.
+And, um, people, people, I mean, they collect first editions.

-I find as well.
+I find it's wild.

 There are teenagers, I've met them, they connect, they collect energy drink cans.